xPsIXx/telegramwhisper/README.md

 # tgisper
-**This was first created by https://github.com/ckaytev/tgisper.
+**I forked this from https://github.com/ckaytev/tgisper.
 **

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.
 For more details: [github.com/openai/whisper](https://github.com/openai/whisper/)